BPLIM/Workshops/ExternalServer/External_Server_Manual_202005.md

 height="2.488604549431321in"}

-  - You may add a 'path' to your system folder by typing, for the example on Stata 15, the following command in the shell
+  - You may add a 'path' to your system folder by typing, for the example on Stata 16, the following command in the shell "vi ~/.bash_profile" and adapt the following line

-    PATH = \$PATH:/opt/bplimext/stata15
+    PATH=\$PATH:\$HOME/.local/bin:\$HOME/bin:/opt/bplimext/stata16

   - For the interactive graphical mode click on the icons "**xstata14mp.sh**" (Stata 14) or